thomaswsu/Stochastic-Gradient-Boosting-and-Adaboost/README.md

 - miss_classify:
   - Parameters:
     - data: X_data to be classified
-    - eval: Y_data to be compared to
+    - eval_data: Y_data to be compared to
   - Returns:
     - None.
 Appends missclassified datapoints to private array
 - calc_error_rate;